-The learnings from Listening to Cambridgeshire will be combined with land-based research and discussions with partners and stakeholders to offer a real-life insight into what people in the county’s priorities are and what they want from where they live.
+The learnings from Listening to Cambridgeshire will be combined with land-based research and discussions with partners and stakeholders to offer a real-life insight into what local citizens' priorities are and what they want from where they live.

 Piloting a land use framework on the ground in Cambridgeshire is a critical part of our research and advocacy work for a land use framework across the whole of England.